greg-ogs/PySpark-TF-GKE/README.md

 ```

 This script:
-- Creates the Kubernetes service account with the proper annotation
+- Creates the Kubernetes service account with the proper annotation.
-- Applies the ConfigMap with the project ID
+- Applies the ConfigMap with the project ID as variable holder for the gcs-connector in the submit command.
-- Restarts the Spark deployments to pick up the new service account
+- Restarts the Spark deployments to pick up the new service account.

 ### 4. Running Spark Jobs with GCS Access